dmytro/dmytro.github.com/_posts/2013-08-13-more_about_jekyll.md

 ### Files

-Add some configuration for included or excluded files for Jekyll generation.
+Configuration for included or excluded files for Jekyll generation:

-1. File lists in Jekyll changed from simple list of space sepatated strings to arrays of strings.
+1. File lists in Jekyll changed from simple list of space separated strings to arrays of strings.
 So, for example exclude list now looks differently (see below).
 2. Add `keep_files` your `_config.yml` file.
 It will preserve your `_site/.git` repository information.
 This is, BTW default setting.
 3. Make sure to include `lsi` attribute, so that your local Jekyll will use it for related content generation.